Tweening

 At the moment, our animation feels a bit unnatural.
 The speed with which the

-parameter changes is constant, which in turn makes the circle move with
+value parameter changes is constant, which in turn makes the circle move with

 constant speed.
 In real life, however, objects have inertia - they take time to